-Two-thirds of the existing building is being retained as part of the project's sustainability features.
-Instead of demolishing the older building, the space will be improved and recycled to create an urban office space with new facade and elevator shafts.
+Two-thirds of the existing building is being retained as part of the project’s sustainability features.
+Instead of demolishing the older building, the area will be improved and recycled to create an urban office space with a new facade and elevator shafts.

 The building will comprise 45,000m² of new construction, mostly on the north side.
 The base of the tower will include a mixed-use podium featuring retail and green spaces for the office workers as well as general public.

-Design Research Studio has been selected to design the interior spaces of the building including the reception, meeting and conference facilities.
+Design Research Studio was selected to design the interior spaces of the building including the reception, meeting and conference facilities.

 BVN was appointed as the executive architect on the project, while JPW 33 advised AMP Capital regarding refurbishment of 33 Alfred Street tower.